lattecatte/drone-greedy-coloring/README.md

 # DroneGreedyColoring
+*[Used in my 2020 Thesis "Unmanned Traffic Management Deconflicting Using Greedy Coloring"]*

-Multicopter collision simulation using the Greedy Coloring algorithm
+Multicopter collision simulation using the Greedy Coloring algorithm.